-Increased wind Land that is no longer able to be utilized due to erosion hazard construction of infrastructure Local Wind action may transport loose soil for a considerable distance Long term/ If unmitigated, soil erosion can be very long-lasting Permanent Can occur Uncontrolled removal of vegetation will be problematic Reversible with Full rehabilitation will usually be possible only if human intervention immediately mitigated Moderate Soil processes could be significantly affected Mitigation The main mitigation aspects would be: factors • Minimize the footprint to ensure that as little physical dis occurs during the construction phase; • To ensure that if disturbance (roads, pylons etc) takes place on steep slopes, appropria ate soil conservation measures are put in place.
-As little disturbance as possible (especially remove of dunes, to minimize wind erosion.
-Re-vegetation should take place immediately, along with appropriate so conservation measures (geotextiles, contours, windbreaks etc), as needed • Regular monitoring of all mitigation measures (at least bi-annually for the first two years, annually thereafter) Increased wind erosion hazard Local Long term/ Permanent Can occur Reversible with human intervention Moderate The main mitigation a • Minimize the food occurs during the • To ensure that slopes, appropria • As little disturbar of dunes, to minifi • Re-vegetation sh conservation mea • Regular monitori first two years, an
+Nature of impact Increased wind erosion hazard Land that is no longer able to be utilized due to construction of infrastructure Extent Local Wind action may transport loose soil for a considerable distance Duration Long term/ Permanent If unmitigated, soil erosion can be very long-lasting Probability Can occur Uncontrolled removal of vegetation will be problematic Reversibility Reversible with human intervention Full rehabilitation will usually be possible only if immediately mitigated Magnitude Moderate Soil processes could be significantly affected Mitigation factors The main mitigation aspects would be: Minimize the footprint to ensure that as little physical disturbance as possible occurs during the construction phase; To ensure that if disturbance (roads, pylons etc) takes place on steep slopes, appropriate soil conservation measures are put in place.
+As little disturbance as possible (especially removal of vegetation) in areas of dunes, to minimize wind erosion.
+Re-vegetation should take place immediately, along with appropriate soil conservation measures (geotextiles, contours, windbreaks etc), as needed Regular monitoring of all mitigation measures (at least bi-annually for the first two years, annually thereafter)